censorship-no/ceno-docs/user-manual/en/browser/bridging.md

  1. Have your device plugged in to power at all times.
  2. Have the device's screen on at all times.

+    One convenient way of doing this without much power consumption and obnoxious, permanent lighting is using Android's screen saver: enable it under *Settings / Display / Screen saver* (or *Daydream* in some versions), pick the *Clock* widget, choose *When to start screen saver* in the menu and select *While charging* or *Either*.
+A very dimmed down clock will appear on a black background while the device is not active.

+    Please note that you should not use the power button to lock the device as this will turn the screen off.
+Instead, just wait for the device to lock itself with the screen on.

 ## Enabling UPnP on your Wi-Fi router

 [UPnP][] is the easiest way of making your CENO Browser reachable to the CENO network.
 The [CENO Settings](settings.md) page will indicate the UPnP status on your local network.